 Hugs & Self-Reliance!

 P.S.
 If you haven't already, I hope you'll sign up for our newsletter!
-You'll never miss a thing, PLUS you'll receive my free gift----an eBook!
-"How to Relax with Herbs."
+You'll never miss a thing, PLUS you'll get access to my FREE Resource Library, which contains my eBook: "How to Relax with Herbs."

 If you would like a kit to get you started, you can take a loot at this one!

 Here is a book that is EXCELLENT for learning everything you ever wanted to know about kombucha, in addition to tons of recipes for turning your brew into an herbal or fruit delight!!!
 My mom bought this for me when she went to the Mother Earth News Fair, and I have enjoyed it immensely.
 Actually, this is the book that taught me how to do a 2nd ferment!!